stablekernel/aqueduct/_posts/2016-10-23-request_sink.md

 This is all still possible in Aqueduct.

 The Dart script that starts an Aqueduct application is running on the main isolate.
-When the application is started, it creates a new isolate and `RequestSink` for each `numberOfIsolates` parameter.
+When the application is started, it creates a new isolate and `RequestSink` for each `numberOfInstances` parameter.
 Therefore, there are N + 1 isolates in the application: the main isolate and each `RequestSink` isolate.

 Now, let's say that this application needs a single connection to Nest.
 The start script should create an isolate that will maintain a connection to Nest.
 The `SendPort` of the isolate is sent in the `configurationOptions` so that each `RequestSink` has it.